arttatum/PaymentGateway/README.md

 ### Shared Kernel

-A slight misuse of the term, this folder contains the code that is required across all layers.
+A slight misuse of the term, this folder contains the code that is required across all layers (Guard clauses, logging)

-For now: logging